Why We Love It

 Because bed and breakfast inns are usually considered more quaint and personal establishments, the decorations and state of the home used as the inn is important.
 When not managing guests, bed and breakfast innkeepers may spend a lot of time performing house repairs, decorating and redecorating rooms, painting inside and out, and choosing the perfect furniture and accessories to provide the right tone and feel for the establishment.
 They also spend time restocking goods for guests’ convenience.

 Most bed and breakfast innkeepers are self-employed, so they can keep whatever hours they choose.
 If they want to work only in the summer, they can offer rooms seasonally.
 If they only want to work weekends, they can offer reservations on weekends only.
 When they do have guests, they may have tasks to attend to during the full stay, at any time during the paid-for 24 hours or more.

 Most bed and breakfast innkeepers are self-employed and manage their own bed and breakfast establishments.
 A few may be employed to manage or operate bed and breakfasts owned by other individuals who do not have the time or ability to operate the establishments themselves.

-Can I Become a Bed And Breakfast Innkeeper?
+How To Become a Bed And Breakfast Innkeeper

 Bed And Breakfast Innkeeper Salary Data